 - 1. Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
-Position the transducer to acquire an image of a vertical plane target.
+Position the transducer above the vertical plane targets and perpendicular to the wires.
 (The wires should appear as dots, not lines). - 3.
 Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
 Record these settings for use on subsequent testing. - 4.
-Align the probe so that all the vertical targets are displayed at their maximum intensity level. - 5.
-While actively scanning, look to see where the backscattered echoes within the background material disappear.
-Be careful not to confuse electronic noise with the background backscattered echoes.
-Electronic noise will move but backscattered echoes will remain stationary while maintaining the transducer in a fixed position. - 6.
+Align the probe so that all the vertical targets are displayed at their maximum intensity

+- While actively scanning, look to see where the scatterers within the background material disappear.
+Be careful not to confuse electronic noise with the background scatterers.
+Electronic noise will move; scatterers will remain stationary. - 6.
 Freeze the image. - 7.
-With electronic calipers measure the distance between the scanning surface and the last identifiable echoes due to scattering.
-Note: Usually the wires stay visible even though the backscattered echoes are not.
-Remember to measure the distance to the scattered echoes, not to the last visible wire. - 8.
-Record this distance on a record sheet and compare with baseline depth.
+With electronic calipers measure the distance between the scanning surface and the last identifiable echo due to scattering.
+Note: The wires may be visible even though the scatterers are not.
+Remember to measure the distance to the scatterers not the last visible wire. - 8.
+Record this distance and compare with baseline depth.